-- Begin by determining whether you must collect sales taxes in a specific state.
+- Begin by determining whether you must collect sales taxes in a specific state (the tax nexus question).

-- Begin by registering with your state's taxing agency.
+- Register with your state's taxing agency.
 If you sell in more than one state, you will need to register in each state.
 Your state will also have information on what products and services are taxable.

 - Determine the sales tax rate or rates you must charge.
-It has been estimated that there are 11,000 tax collection entities in the U.S., so determining and collecting sales tax can be very complex The Tax Foundation has a downloadable table of state sales tax rates.
+It has been estimated that there are 11,000 tax collection entities in the U.S., so determining and collecting sales tax can be very complex.

 - Set up your processes to collect sales tax from your customers.
 You might be selling online, at a retail store, or at outside venues like flea markets and events.